-- Remind others that "consent" is the difference between sex and sexual assault and that someone can be too intoxicated, or otherwise physically or mentally incapacitated to consent. - Take the initiative to help others who are not thinking clearly from becoming targets of violence (or) take steps to stop a friend who chooses to use violence. - Prevent an intoxicated person from going to a private location with a stranger or an acquaintance. - Do not leave anyone, whether a friend of an acquaintance, alone at a party or a bar. - Ask anyone, whether an acquaintance or stranger, who is attempting to engage in Sexual Misconduct to stop and leave the location. - Recognize dating or domestic partners who cause fear or physical pain to their partner and voice your concerns where appropriate; one suggestion is referring the student to the Counseling Center and a faculty, administrative or staff employee to Human Resources.
-Contact the Department of Public Safety and Security, Human Resources, Dean of Student Affairs, Executive Director of the North Hudson Campus or another person of authority who can assist.
+- Remind others that "consent" is the difference between sex and sexual assault and that someone can be too intoxicated, or otherwise physically or mentally incapacitated to consent. - Take the initiative to help others who are not thinking clearly from becoming targets of violence (or) take steps to stop a friend who chooses to use violence. - Prevent an intoxicated person from going to a private location with a stranger or an acquaintance. - Do not leave anyone, whether a friend of an acquaintance, alone at a party or a bar. - Ask anyone, whether an acquaintance or stranger, who is attempting to engage in Sexual Misconduct to stop and leave the location. - Recognize dating or domestic partners who cause fear or physical pain to their partner and voice your concerns where appropriate; one suggestion is referring the student to the Office of Health and Wellness and a faculty, administrative or staff employee to the Office of Human Resources.
+Contact the Department of Public Safety and Security, Office of Human Resources, Associate Dean of Student Affairs, Executive Director of the North Hudson Campus or another person of authority who can assist.